barbajs/barba/source/docs/getstarted/intro/index.md

 <div class="info">
   <strong>🚧 IMPORTANT NOTE</strong>
-  <p>The current documentation reflect source code of Barba.js `main` branch, which has not yet been published yet on NPM.
+  <p>The current documentation reflect source code of Barba.js `main` branch, which has not been published yet on NPM.
 We are still working on fixing and improving the code before releasing an new version.
 Stay tuned, be patient and <a href="https://github.com/barbajs/barba" target="_blank">follow the repository on Github</a> for more updates!</p>
 </div>

 ## Intro